People

 MEGAN DILLON, LABORATORY MANAGER

-DAVID M. SHAYNE DODGE, doctoral STUDENT IN ZOOLOGY & PHYSIOLOGY
+ALEX KURTT, MASTERS STUDENT IN ZOOLOGY & PHYSIOLOGY

-SABRINA WHITE, MASTERS STUDENT IN ZOOLOGY & PHYSIOLOGY
+RIPKEN WELLIKSON, MASTERS STUDENT IN ZOOLOGY & PHYSIOLOGY

 I received my BS in Entomology and Nematology from the University of Florida in 2014, where I studied insect pest resistance to radiation under modified atmospheric conditions.
 Afterwards, I moved out west where I pursued work in the outdoor industry and served as an officer in the U.S. Navy.
 I am broadly interested in insect adaptations to living in extreme environments and I am currently focused on the effects of heat stress on bumble bee worker capabilities and how that in turn impacts a colony’s success.